ray-project/enhancements/reps/2022-03-10-plasma_alternative.md

 ### Hidden Assumption/Dependency

 The goal of  lifecycle management in local plasma store is to drop some not-in-use objects (evict or spill) when we we ran out of memory.
 Both plasma and vineyard have thier own lifecycle management, and their behavior may be different.
 We think that raylet logic should not rely on the underlying lifecycle management strategies  (e.g. different eviction policy).
-We propose to define a **protocol** here that both vineyard and plasma should agree.
-For example, the protocol will define when a object adds/remove its reference, when object can be evicted/spilled.
-In other word The protocol defines the impact on lifecycle management in server-side when calling the above  `ClientImplInterface` API in client-side.
-Since most of concerns about the integration may happens in this part, we may need further discussions about these protocols.
+We propose to define a **Invariant** here that both vineyard and plasma should agree.
+For example, the invariant will define when a object adds/remove its reference, when object can be evicted/spilled.
+In other word The Invariant defines the impact on lifecycle management in server-side when calling the above  `ClientImplInterface` API in client-side.
+Since most of concerns about the integration may happens in this part, we may need further discussions about these invariants.

 #### Object Ref_count

 The Ray keeps two type of "reference count", one is `ref_count` in plasma to track the local plasma object, and the other is the `reference_count` in core_worker to track the primary copy.
 In this proposal, we will not change the logic of `reference_count`, and the vineyard server will have its own `ref_count`.

-**Protocol #1**: A object will increase its `ref_count` iff the `Get(...)` , `TryCreateImmediately(...)`or `CreateAndSpillIfNeeded(...)`  is invoked. ([Create](https://github.com/ray-project/ray/blob/bb4ff42eeca50a5b91dd569caafdd71bf771b66e/src/ray/object_manager/plasma/store.cc#L198), [Get](https://github.com/ray-project/ray/blob/bb4ff42eeca50a5b91dd569caafdd71bf771b66e/src/ray/object_manager/plasma/store.cc#L110))
+**Invariant #1**: A object will increase its `ref_count` iff the `Get(...)` , `TryCreateImmediately(...)`or `CreateAndSpillIfNeeded(...)`  is invoked. ([Create](https://github.com/ray-project/ray/blob/bb4ff42eeca50a5b91dd569caafdd71bf771b66e/src/ray/object_manager/plasma/store.cc#L198), [Get](https://github.com/ray-project/ray/blob/bb4ff42eeca50a5b91dd569caafdd71bf771b66e/src/ray/object_manager/plasma/store.cc#L110))

-**Protocol #2:** A object will decrease its `ref_count` iff the `release(...)` or `Disconnect(...)`is invoked. ([Release](https://github.com/ray-project/ray/blob/bb4ff42eeca50a5b91dd569caafdd71bf771b66e/src/ray/object_manager/plasma/store.cc#L277), [Disconnect](https://github.com/ray-project/ray/blob/bb4ff42eeca50a5b91dd569caafdd71bf771b66e/src/ray/object_manager/plasma/store.cc#L346))
+**Invariant #2:** A object will decrease its `ref_count` iff the `release(...)` or `Disconnect(...)`is invoked. ([Release](https://github.com/ray-project/ray/blob/bb4ff42eeca50a5b91dd569caafdd71bf771b66e/src/ray/object_manager/plasma/store.cc#L277), [Disconnect](https://github.com/ray-project/ray/blob/bb4ff42eeca50a5b91dd569caafdd71bf771b66e/src/ray/object_manager/plasma/store.cc#L346))

 #### Object eviction

 As mentioned above, the eviction policy may be different in different store variants.
 Currently, the policies of Plasma and Vineyard are both based on LRU.

-**Protocol #3:** Eviction only happens in an eviction request and create request. ([evict]( https://github.com/ray-project/ray/blob/bb4ff42eeca50a5b91dd569caafdd71bf771b66e/src/ray/object_manager/plasma/store.cc#L451), [create](https://github.com/ray-project/ray/blob/bb4ff42eeca50a5b91dd569caafdd71bf771b66e/src/ray/object_manager/plasma/object_lifecycle_manager.cc#L191))
+**Invariant #3:** Eviction only happens in an eviction request and create request. ([evict]( https://github.com/ray-project/ray/blob/bb4ff42eeca50a5b91dd569caafdd71bf771b66e/src/ray/object_manager/plasma/store.cc#L451), [create](https://github.com/ray-project/ray/blob/bb4ff42eeca50a5b91dd569caafdd71bf771b66e/src/ray/object_manager/plasma/object_lifecycle_manager.cc#L191))

-**Protocol #4:** Servers can only evict the objects that are not needed by clients, (a.k.a.reference count = 0). specially, pinned object should never be evcited. ([AddtoCache](https://github.com/ray-project/ray/blob/bb4ff42eeca50a5b91dd569caafdd71bf771b66e/src/ray/object_manager/plasma/object_lifecycle_manager.cc#L160))
+**Invariant #4:** Servers can only evict the objects that are not needed by clients, (a.k.a.reference count = 0). specially, pinned object should never be evcited. ([AddtoCache](https://github.com/ray-project/ray/blob/bb4ff42eeca50a5b91dd569caafdd71bf771b66e/src/ray/object_manager/plasma/object_lifecycle_manager.cc#L160))

 #### Object spilling